brajeshwar/brajeshwar.github.io/_posts/2011/2011-09-25-live-on-campus-empowering-students-around-the-world.md

----
-layout: post
-title: Live On Campus Empowering Students Around The World
+# Live On Campus Empowering Students Around The World
----

 Most people choose one college but are always curious about life at others. <a href="http://liveoncampus.com/">Live On Campus</a> allows a person to indulge their curiosity and live vicariously through the content from other campuses.
 Live On Campus hopes to bring the world a little closer in helping everyone appreciate the diversity of campuses around the world.